Do you want to automatically post to Facebook from your WordPress website?

 You can go ahead and click on ‘Continue.’

-You will now see all of the pages that are linked to your Facebook account.
+You will now see all the pages that are linked to your Facebook account.
 These are the pages that Uncanny Automator can post to automatically.

 Automatically Posting to Facebook from Uncanny Automator